-MICPA has more than 3,200 members and over 500 registered candidates.
-Members of the Institute are professionally qualified “certified public accountants” bearing the CPA qualification.
+MICPA has more than 3,500 members and close to 1,000 registered candidates.
+Members of the Institute are professionally-qualified “Certified Public Accountants” bearing the CPA (M) title.

 The Institute is a founding member of the International Federation of Accountants (IFAC) and has contributed significantly to sustaining the accounting profession nationally, as well as globally.
 MICPA has demonstrated its dedication in protecting public interest by promoting convergence to international standards through participation in the IFAC Compliance Program.

-The depth of technical accounting knowledge and understanding of the Malaysian business environment has helped MICPA shape its core professional accountancy programme – the MICPA-CAANZ Programme, to suit business professionals practicing in Malaysia whilst increasing their accessibility to the accounting profession on international shores.
-The partnership between MICPA and CAANZ has widened the horizons of programme graduates in terms of international opportunities and access to resources such as the Global Accounting Alliance (GAA) which provides support from a network of professional accounting bodies in 11 different countries.
+The depth of technical accounting knowledge and understanding of the Malaysian business environment has helped MICPA shape its core professional accountancy programme to suit business professionals practising in Malaysia whilst increasing their accessibility to the accounting profession on international shores.
+The partnership between MICPA and CA ANZ has widened the horizons of Programme graduates in terms of international opportunities and access to resources such as the Global Accounting Alliance (GAA) which provides support from a global network of professional accounting bodies in 12 different countries.

-I have chosen to pursue the MICPA programme as MICPA is a reputable international professional accounting body and its members are highly sought after in the accounting industry globally.
-Its study program serves not only local requirements, but also addresses international needs.
+I chose to pursue the MICPA Programme as MICPA is a reputable international professional accounting body and its members are highly sought after in the accounting industry globally.
+Its study programme serves not only local requirements, but also addresses international needs.

 On July 26, 1958, the Malayan Association of Certified Public Accountants was incorporated under the Companies Ordinances (1940 – 1946) as a self-regulatory accountancy body.
 Subsequently, the Association became The Malaysian Association of Certified Public Accountants (MACPA) on July 6, 1964, and was finally renamed The Malaysian Institute of Certified Public Accountants (MICPA) on January 29, 2002.

-In 2009, MICPA signed a Memorandum of Understanding (MoU) with the Institute of Chartered Accountants Australia (ICAA), sealing a new era of professional ties promoting the interest of students, members and the accounting profession.
+In 2009, MICPA signed a Memorandum of Understanding (MoU) with Chartered Accountants Australia & New Zealand (then known as the Institute of Chartered Accountants Australia (ICAA)), sealing a new era of professional ties promoting the interest of students, members and the accounting profession.
 The MoU provides for:

 - The delivery of a joint Professional Accounting Programme in Malaysia, granting graduates of the Programme with the eligibility to become members of both Institutes